usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 ---
 ## Warranties in Agile development readings

-As you wrap up Sprint 2, we’re shifting focus to warranties, an important but often overlooked tool in managing performance under agile contracts.
-The sections below will help you understand how warranties work in federal acquisitions and how they can be used in agile software projects.
+As you wrap up Sprint 2, we’re shifting focus to warranties, an important but often overlooked tool in managing performance under Agile contracts.
+The sections below will help you understand how warranties work in federal acquisitions and how they can be used in Agile software projects.
 You’ll learn about the rules in the FAR and explore ways to make sure each part of an iterative product works together.

-Warranties serve as critical risk management tools in federal digital service acquisitions, but traditional warranty approaches often clash with agile development practices.
+Warranties serve as critical risk management tools in federal digital service acquisitions, but traditional warranty approaches often clash with Agile development practices.
 This section teaches you how to structure warranties that protect the government while enabling iterative delivery and continuous improvement.

 ### Federal acquisition regulation framework